 While both DRP and BCP are important for organizations, they are not interchangeable.
 It’s important to have both a DRP and a BCP to prepare you for any type of incident.
 But each type of plan has its own specific purpose:

-– Disaster Recovery Plan: The focus is on data protection and system restoration.
+– Disaster Recovery Plan: Disaster recovery focuses focus on data protection and system restoration.

 Most professionals assume their jobs will remain mostly unchanged daily, and they find comfort in rhythm or routine.
 Sometimes, however, a situation disrupts normal operations.